-This week though, we’ll focus on scams that can damper your Holiday spirit before you even walk out your front door, all of which occur using electronics.
+This time is also “popular” for Black Friday scams that can damper your Holiday spirit before you even walk out your front door, all of which occur using electronics.
 After all, you use your smartphone, computer, and email on a daily basis, so scammers are sure to use them to their advantage.

-The good news is that many of these scams are easy to avoid, as long as you know what to look for—which is exactly what we’ll help you do here.
+The good news is that many of these Black Friday scams are easy to avoid, as long as you know what to look for—which is exactly what we’ll help you do here.

 First up?
 Good old email.

-Crooks understand this, so they’ll use your desires against you in order to scam you out of your money, your personal information, or both.
+Crooks understand this, so they’ll use your desires against you to scam you out of your money, your personal information, or both.
 How?

 There will be a whole lot of coupons floating around soon, but not all of them will be legitimate.